close up of addict buying dose from drug dealer

 Schedule II Controlled Substances

-The FDA considers Schedule II drugs to have a high potential for abuse which can lead to physical or mental dependence.
+The DEA considers Schedule II drugs to have a high potential for abuse which can lead to physical or mental dependence.
 However, many of these drugs have legitimate medical uses.
 Schedule II drugs include hydromorphone, methadone, and oxycodone.
 As you can see these drugs are all available by prescription.

 Schedule III Controlled Substances

-The FDA considers Schedule III drugs to have less potential for abuse than Schedule I or II.
+The DEA considers Schedule III drugs to have less potential for abuse than Schedule I or II.
 These drugs can lead to moderate or low physical and mental dependence.
 Schedule III drugs include buprenorphine, ketamine, and anabolic steroids such as Depo-Testosterone.

 Schedule IV and V Controlled Substances